-- 5. Open the cargo sub-compartment. - 6.
+- Open the cargo sub-compartment.
+Refer to Cargo Sub-Compartment on page 6-129. - 6.
 Remove the cover.

-7. Remove the belt for securing the flat tire.

-- Return the third-row seatback to its original position.
-Refer to Fold the Third-Row Seat on page 2-17. - 9.
+- 7. Remove the belt for securing the flat tire. - Return the third-row seatback to its original position.
+Refer to Fold the Third-Row Seat on page 2-15. - 9.
 Remove the tire blocks and store the tools and jack. - 10.
-Place the flat tire in the cargo sub-compartment.
+Place the flat tire in the cargo subcompartment.

-11. Thread the belt through the wheel as shown in the figure, then attach the belt clips to the hook.
+11. Thread the belt through the wheel as shown in the figure, then attach the belt clips to the attachment loop.